son-vyas/project_documentation/chapter_4/service_catalogs_and_user_self-service_portal.md

 ### Introduction to ManageIQ services

  Services are one of the most interesting feature within ManageIQ.
-Services can include one or more virtual machines, instances etc. that can be deployed across hybrid environments.
+Services can include one or more virtual machines, instances, etc. that can be deployed across hybrid environments.

 ### User self-service portal